Merewether - The Junction

 Merewether - The Junction displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Merewether-The Junction, as per the latest Census data, consisted of 62.5% houses and 37.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro NSW's structure of 70.5% houses and 29.5% other dwellings.
-Home ownership in Merewether-The Junction stood at 36.6%, with the remaining dwellings being mortgaged (30.7%) or rented (32.8%).
-The median monthly mortgage repayment in the area was $2,500, higher than Non-Metro NSW's average of $1,962.
-The median weekly rent figure was recorded at $420, compared to Non-Metro NSW's $400.
-Nationally, Merewether-The Junction's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in Merewether - The Junction, as per the latest Census, consisted of 62.5% houses and 37.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 70.5% houses and 29.5% other dwellings.
+Home ownership in Merewether - The Junction stood at 36.6%, with mortgaged dwellings at 30.7% and rented ones at 32.8%.
+The median monthly mortgage repayment was $2,500, higher than Non-Metro NSW's average of $1,962.
+The median weekly rent figure was $420, compared to Non-Metro NSW's $400.
+Nationally, Merewether - The Junction's mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing